2dcl/2dcl/docs/guides/scene_creation.md

 ![preview window](./images/preview-screenshot.png)

-The `preview` mode for `2dcl` will listen for changes in `scene.json` and reload the scene automatically.

 ## Editing `scene.json`

 The first thing you want to do is to open `scene.json` in a text editor.